n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

       });
     };

-Let's use it in our little DOM crawling example.
-Oneliner style:
+Let's use it in our little DOM crawling example:

     const getText = prop("textContent");
     const findCells = finder("td");